 An unexpected find in an unexpected place !

 It was found by Rose Bliss in the mid 1970s, she owned Nanteos Mansion at the time.
-On inspection of the figure it was found that on the base was pasted a piece of newspaper.
+On inspection a piece of newspaper was pasted at the base.

 ‘Lord Ystwyth of Tanybwlch, Aberystwyth was the sender of the correct solution of our Cross-Word Puzzle (published in our issue of Nov.
 10) to be first opened on Monday morning, Nov.
 15. A statuette of ‘Miss Sketch’ in Royal Doulton porcelain has been forwarded to him.’

-‘The Sketch’ journal called it a ‘statuette of ‘Miss Sketch’ in Royal Doulton porcelain, its value is £4 4s.’
-Lord Ystwyth won the ‘Miss Sketch’ figure on the 15 November 1926.
+‘The Sketch’ journal called the figurine a ‘statuette of ‘Miss Sketch’ in Royal Doulton porcelain, its value is £4 4s.’

 During investigation, it transpires that Margaret Powell had also won a Miss Sketch in 1926, a couple of month previously.